AntonSol919/linkspace/homepage/index.md

 [Basics](www.linkspace.dev/basics.html) gives a high level introduction.
 Check out the [tutorials](www.linkspace.dev/docs/tutorial/index.html) to see an example of building an application.
-For an overview of how the library functions fit together see the [Guide](www.linkspace.dev/docs/guide/index.html).
+For a technical document regarding the API and CLI see the [Guide](www.linkspace.dev/docs/guide/index.html).

 [Download](https://github.com/AntonSol919/linkspace/releases) the latest release or clone from [GitHub](https://github.com/AntonSol919/linkspace) to give it a try and say hi.

-The packet and database layout are stable, but some things are incomplete or undocumented.
+The packet and database layout are stable, but some things are still in active development so expect the occasional breaking change.

 Any feedback, questions, and ideas for improvements are welcome!

-Of course the preferred way is to send a message to the test group.
+Of course the preferred way is to try and send a message to the test group.
 For the less adventurous you can open an issue on GitHub.